In this section

 Consider if other services are being provided close by, as additional screening might be needed if distances are less than 2m.

 Don’t forget to check the list of other mitigating measures too, and put into place as many of these as you can.

 Q4: What about having children on the premises?

 There are no specific rules about children other than that salons should request that clients keep children under control in order to most effectively reduce any risk of spreading the virus.
 Ideally, clients will also arrive alone and on time (so as not to cause a queue in reception which will have to be managed – and might require customers to wait outside).

 Q5: Should I keep the toilets closed or restricted to workers only?

 No. With the right steps in place, there is no reason to close your toilets.
 Remember to increase the cleaning programme and the checks on availability of soap etc. and to empty the waste more often.

 Q6.
 Can I continue with my ‘drop in’ system, rather than appointment only?

-No. The government guidance says businesses should operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy.
-You must now keep a temporary record of clients and visitors and display the NHS QR poster to assist NHS Test and Trace.
+It’s best not to.
+The government guidance says businesses should operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy if available space is an issue.

 If the client has any of the symptoms, however mild, they should stay at home and reschedule their appointment.
 Contact the NHS too.